-The subject property consists of a 10-year old, two-story, single-family dwelling of frame and masonry construction with 1,817 square feet of living area.
-Features of the home include: a partial basement with a formal recreation room, air conditioning, one fireplace, as well as a two-car garage.
-The property has a 1,690 square foot site and is located in Orland Township, Cook County.
-The subject is classified as a class 2-95 property under the Cook County Real Property Assessment Classification Ordinance.
+The subject property consists of a 23-year old, two-story, single-family dwelling of frame construction with 2,636 square feet of living area.
+Features of the home include: an unfinished partial basement, air conditioning, as well as a two-car garage.
+The property has a 12,825 square foot site and is located in Hanover Township, Cook County.
+The subject is classified as a class 2-78 property under the Cook County Real Property Assessment Classification Ordinance.

 The appellant contends assessment inequity as the basis of the appeal.
 In support of this argument, the appellant submitted information on three suggested equity comparables.
-They were improved with a two-story, single-family dwelling of frame and masonry construction.
-The improvements were all ten years of age with 1,817 square feet of living area and ranged in improvement assessment from \$11.06 to \$11.36 per square foot of living area.
-Amenities include a partial basement with a formal recreation room, air conditioning, one fireplace, as well as a two-car garage.
+They were improved with a two-story, single-family dwelling of frame construction.
+The improvements ranged: in age from 45 to 46 years; in size from 2,329 to 2,427 square feet; and in improvement assessment from \$7.87 to \$7.97 per square foot of living area.
+Amenities include:

+either an unfinished partial or an unfinished full basement, air conditioning, and a two-car garage.

-The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$25,850.
-The subject property has an improvement assessment of \$24,160 or \$13.30 per square foot of living area.
-In support of its contention of the correct assessment, the board of review submitted information on four suggested equity comparables.
-They are improved with a two-story, single-family dwelling of frame and masonry construction, located within the same block of the subject.
-The improvements were all 1,817 square feet of living area and ranged: in age from 10 to 11 years; and in assessment from \$13.33 to \$13.48 per square foot.
-Amenities include: a partial basement with a formal recreation room, air conditioning, one fireplace, as well as a two-car garage.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$29,139.
+The subject property has an improvement assessment of \$22,406 or \$8.50 per square foot of living area.
+In support of its contention of the correct assessment, the board of review submitted information on three suggested equity comparables.
+They are improved with a two-story, single-family dwelling of frame, masonry, or frame and masonry construction, located within a quarter mile of the subject.
+The improvements ranged: in age from 24 to 40 years; in size from 2,198 to 2,800 square feet of living area; and in assessment from \$11.20 to \$11.69 per square foot.
+Amenities include: either an unfinished partial or an unfinished full basement, air conditioning, and either a two-car or a 2.5-car garage.